 PUBLIC RECORDS REQUEST POLICY

-It is the policy of the Village of Reminderville (Hereinafter “Reminderville” or “Village”) that openness leads to a better informed citizenry, which leads to better government and better public policy.
+It is the policy of the City of Reminderville (Hereinafter “Reminderville” or “City”) that openness leads to a better informed citizenry, which leads to better government and better public policy.
 It is the policy of Reminderville to strictly adhere to the state’s Public Records Act.
 All exemptions to openness are to be construed in their narrowest sense and any denial of public records in response to a valid request must be accompanied by an explanation, including legal authority, as outlined in the Ohio Revised Code.
 If the request is in writing, the explanation must also be in writing.

 Section 1.
 Public records

-The Village, in accordance with the Ohio Revised Code, defines records as including the following: Any document, including paper, electronic (including, but not limited to, e-mail), or other format, that is created or received by, or comes under the jurisdiction of a public office that documents the organization, functions, policies, decisions, procedures, operations, or other activities of the office.
+The City, in accordance with the Ohio Revised Code, defines records as including the following: Any document, including paper, electronic (including, but not limited to, e-mail), or other format, that is created or received by, or comes under the jurisdiction of a public office that documents the organization, functions, policies, decisions, procedures, operations, or other activities of the office.
 All records of Reminderville are public unless they are specifically exempt from disclosure under the Ohio Revised Code.